sebastianczech/learn-oci/README.md

 * **RAG framework = retriever + ranker + generator**
 * RAG techniques:
   * RAG sequence (like a chapter topic)
+    * combines the powers of a retriever and a generator
+    * for each input, it retrieves a set of relevant documents and considers them together to generate cohesive response
   * RAG token (like each sentence or even each word)
 * RAG pipeline:
   * ingestion (documents -> chunks -> embedding -> index (database))